 This course introduces teachers to the applications of computers in educational settings and fulfills the California Computer Education requirement for the Professional Clear Credential.
 Participants will develop strategies for using technology as a learning tool.
-Through hands-on training, they will investigate educational software and Internet resources, and how to integrate technology across the curriculum.
+Through hands-on training, they will investigate educational software, productivity software, and Internet resources.
+The course will integrate technology across the curriculum and explore theoretical issues of educational technology.

-ED 504 3 UNITS REINVENTING TEACHING IV: INCLUDING THE CHILD WITH SPECIAL NEEDS AND IMPLEMENTING ANTI-BIAS CURRICULUM
+ED 504 3 UNITS REINVENTING TEACHING IV: INCLUDING THE CHILD WITH SPECIAL NEEDS AND IMPLEMENTING ANTI-BIAS CURRICULUM riculum.

-This course integrates the requirements for SPED 239 The Child with Special Needs and HD 471 Implementing Anti-Bias Curriculum.
 This class fulfills the Special Education requirement for the Professional Clear Credential.
 In this course, participants develop an understanding of how biases impact students, teachers, classrooms and schools.
 In light of this, each participant demonstrates compatibility with and the ability to teach students who are different from themselves.
 These include differences in ethnicity, culture, family, gender, ability, development and socioeconomic status.
 Emphasis will be placed on instructional strategies for working with students with special needs.